ItsMe-RiiK/ChessyNorCheesy/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](License) file for details.
+This project is licensed under the GPL-3.0 License - see the [LICENSE](License) file for details.